 There is no pay-in-advance requirement.
-To make the school more affordable almost all students pay class by class.
-The cost is $60 for each 4 1/2 hour class.
 If a student pays in advance and drops the course before it is completed, the school will refund the unused portion of the payment.
 There is no cost for practicum work.

 - 550 hours of Massage